 In the wake of WWII, Adirondack Spruce became much more scarce.
 While it's great for guitars, Adirondack Spruce is also an ideal choice for constructing bi-planes.
 After it was harvested aggressively during the war-era, for many years there wasn't enough Adirondack available to support guitar building.
 Nowadays, there are trees mature enough to cut guitar tops, but these younger trees simply can't match the sound of genuine old-growth Adirondack Spruce.
 Players and collectors expect to pay a premium for an aged Adirondack top, and they usually get what they pay for!

 Until now!
-Part of the new "Tonewood Reserve" series, the Recording King RD-328 is an affordable, good-looking dreadnought with a solid aged Adirondack Spruce top and solid Rosewood back and sides.
+Part of the new "Tonewood Reserve" series, the Recording King RO-328 is an affordable, good-looking 000 with a solid aged Adirondack Spruce top and solid East Indian Rosewood back and sides.
 As the story goes, Recording King was able to purchase a stash of Adirondack that has been curing for over 30 years.
-The result is a guitar that produces powerful, refined tone—and the price on these is borderline absurd!
+The result is a guitar that produces balanced, nuanced tone—and the price on these is borderline absurd!

 - Top: Aged Solid Adirondack Spruce

 - Back & Sides: Solid East Indian Rosewood